 3. Save Me a Seat

 The main characters of this book are Joe and Ravi.
 Joe is from New Jersey, and Ravi is from Bangalore, India.
 They’re both stuck in Elementary school.
-Since he was in kindergarten this year, Joe’s been going to Albert Einstein Elementary, though his best friend has moved away, leaving Joe all by himself.
+Since he was in kindergarten this year, Joe’s been going to Albert Einstein Elementary, though his best friend has moved away, leaving Joe alone.
 Ravi is new this year.
 His family moved to the United States, and Ravi finds it hard to figure out life here.

 Author: Sarah Weeks